jacogr/sample-polkadotjs-typegen/README.md

 export { default as voting } from './voting/definitions';
 ```

 As explained above, it really is just a re-export of the definitions, so they are all easily accessible to the outside, i.e. we will use this import inside our own code to use the definitions in API initialization.
-The generation scripts don't use this specific file, but once-again, it follows the `@polkadot/types` convention.
+The generation scripts will load this file to determine which types it needs to import.
+By the `@polkadot/types` convention, match the export names with the folders (preferably your runtime module names), the generation scripts will use these names to find the correct folders to output the generated `types.ts` to.

 For each of the folders, `signaling`, `treasuyRewards` and `voting` another `definitions.ts` file is contained within.
 Looking at the one from `signaling`, it contains this -